-If you’ve ever been on a long car trip as a kid, maybe you played the same game my siblings and I used to play.
+If you’ve ever been on a long car trip as a kid, you may have played the same game my siblings and I used to play.
 First, we’d watch the cars go by and check out their license plates to see where they came from.
 Then we’d make up a story about them.
 It was fun because we had to use the clues around us to tell the story.
 Also, it was a great way to develop our creativity…and it made the time pass more quickly.

 How do you do it?

-Pay attention to music when you’re dancing.
+Pay attention to the music when you’re dancing.
 Not just the beat; listen to the melody and the words, too.
 A good way to begin is to let the words tell the story and all you have to do is express it.

 How does the music make you feel?
 Is it lovely, lilting, soft, and swirly?
 Does it make you feel so light you could be dancing on a cloud?
 On the other hand, perhaps it has a super-strong beat and a fast pace.
 If that’s the case, no doubt you feel more grounded.
 It’s as if your spirit has been taken over by the power of this song.
 You can’t be still.